muritane/coordination-architecture/executability_constraint.md

 Risk signals include:

-* rising variance,
+- rising variance,
-* queue growth,
+- queue growth,
-* latency inflation,
+- latency inflation,
-* correction overhead,
+- correction overhead,
-* loss of controllability margins.
+- loss of controllability margins.

 ---

-## Correction Is Not Free
+## Correction Is Not Elimination

 Retries, redundancy, failover, and averaging defer failure locally.

 At the system level, they convert disturbance into:

-* complexity,
+- complexity,
-* coordination cost,
+- coordination cost,
-* resource overhead,
+- resource overhead,
-* tail risk.
+- tail risk.

 Correction redistributes cost.
 It does not eliminate it.

 ---